-Supra-condylar mold:

-A supra-condylar mold is applied to contour the cast above the femoral condyle to control rotation and prevent the cast from falling off the patient.
+Supra-condylar Mold A supra-condylar mold is applied to contour the cast above the femoral condyle to control rotation and prevent the cast from falling off the patient.
 The larger the patient, the larger the supra-condylar mold.

-Cut out patellar pad:

-The patellar area of the cast is cut out to provide a landmark to assure the nurses, therapists, and physicians that the cast is indeed located properly and has not rotated or moved distally.
-Leave the sock and padding over the patella.
-Feather the edges for comfort.

-©Prosthetics Research Study
+Cut out patellar pad.
+The patellar area of the cast is cut out to provide a landmark to assure the nurses, therapists, and physicians that the cast is indeed located properly and has not rotated or moved distally. ©Prosthetics Research Study